xHomu/remix-v2-server/README.md

 * Reference https://github.com/remix-run/remix/pull/6467

-The fix is introduced to the nightly build.
+~~The fix is introduced to the nightly build.~~

+This is fixed in v1.17.0.

 ### `tsx watch` fails to start on Windows